 – But Eric: how come you don’t have the Monaco Grand Prix track here on the ice?

 – Oh no, says Erik in his matter-of-fact way, Monaco is a very hilly track.
-We’ve only copied tracks that are relatively flat, to give our guests something that equals the experience they can get on the original.
+We’ve only copied relatively flat tracks, to give our guests something that equals the experience they can get on the original.

 – Yes, many of them have already driven on the tarmac of the original tracks, and now they get to experience them in a completely different way.